-So, what is Data Analytics, and how can it make a good fundraiser a great fundraiser?
+What is data analytics, and how can it turn a good fundraising strategy into a great fundraising strategy?

-There are three main categories that data analytics can provide major benefits to, specifically for fundraisers.
+There are three main ways that data analytics can benefit fundraising:

-- Optimizing your Ask: The ask can feel like the most challenging part; how do you know you’re getting it right?
-Again, this is where data analytics can shine.
-There are patterns your donors have created buried in their giving history and their interactions.
-Data analysis can draw from these patterns to predict precisely how much you should be asking for and when a donor is ready to jump from one time to recurring and then major gift.
+- Optimizing your ask: How do you know you’re getting each appeal right?
+Again, this is where data analytics can help.
+Every donor has underlying giving patterns determined by their giving histories and their interactions.
+Data analysis can identify these patterns to make accurate donor predictions about how much you should be asking for or when a donor is ready to become a monthly donor.

-- Guiding and Prioritizing your Day to Day Work: Fundraisers are brilliant, but they are still only human, and with 24 hours in a day, understanding where to prioritize efforts gives you a huge advantage.
+- Guiding and prioritizing your day to day work: As a fundraiser, understanding where to prioritize your efforts gives you a huge advantage.
 Who should you focus on today?
 How should you reach out?
-Can you segment donors into categories that make them feel like every outreach is personalized?
+Can you segment donors for more personalized communications?
 Data analytics can answer these questions for you.